nanvr/NaNVR/README.md

 ## License

 NaNVR is licensed under the [MIT License](LICENSE).
-(TODO: possibly will be GPL only due to ffmpeg, x264 usage)
+(TODO: possibly will be GPL only due to ffmpeg, x264 usage, GPL only build in any case)

 ## Privacy policy